 Barclays Bank Plc.
-Barclays Capital Securities Ltd BNP Paribas Arbitrage Snc BNP Paribas Prime Brokerage International Ltd Citigroup Global Markets Ltd Credit Suisse International Credit Suisse AG, Dublin Branch Goldman Sachs International HSBC Bank Plc J.P.
+Barclays Capital Securities Ltd BNP Paribas Arbitrage Snc BNP Paribas Prime Brokerage International Ltd Citigroup Global Markets Ltd Goldman Sachs International HSBC Bank Plc J.P.
 Morgan Securities Plc Merrill Lynch International Morgan Stanley & Co.
 International Plc Morgan Stanley Europe SE Natixis SA Skandinaviska Enskilda Banken AB (Publ) Société Generale Paris Branch Svenska Handelsbanken AB (Publ) UBS AG London Branch

 The Management Company's selection of permitted counterparties is always conducted to obtain the best conditions possible.
 The Management Company takes into consideration the country in which the counterparty operates in the selection of the permitted counterparty, given that the country's financial and political stability are critical factors in the selection of the counterparty.
 Only countries within OECD are applicable.
 In addition, the risk for financial pressures and the financial resilience of the respective counterparties are assessed.
 The Management Company evaluates available borrowers as potential counterparties and those that are deemed to be most suitable from a credit perspective are selected as counterparties.
-Only credit institutions with a rating of Baa3 or higher from Moody's will be accepted.
+Only credit institutions with a minimum rating of BBB from Standard & Poor's or its equivalent is will be accepted.